GuadalupeRedondo/Guadalupe-Redondo/README.md

 💻  I'm working on developing projects as a freelancer.

-📚 Currently, I'm learning about UX/UI design and SEO to apply it to my projects.
+📚 Currently, I'm learning about UI design and SEO to apply it to my projects.

 🏊‍♀️ Outside of coding, I find balance in swimming and pastry-making.